- Terrain: Substantial ups & downs on coast path, firm going

 Lawrence became a keen vegetable gardener, partly for the pleasure and partly ‘needs must’ as they were very short of money at the time: ‘ I have three gardens: the little one, which is a gem: pansies and columbine and fuchsia as well as veg: then the little field at the back…broad beans, etc., spinach, many beautiful rows: then in the field below, peas, beans, etc. I have worked hard.’

 On the map today, it’s marked as Tower House, Higher Tregerthen.
-Its location and quirkiness attracted a series of famous writers. in 1919 Virginia Woolf and her husband also rented this same cottage, and many years later Michael Morpurgo did too!
-Several of his stories are based around Cornish folklore, and he wrote ‘The White Horse of Zennor’, a set of five short stories based around the village.
+Its location and quirkiness attracted a series of famous writers.
+In 1919 Virginia Woolf and her husband also rented this same cottage, having heard about its beauty from Katherine Mansfield, and many years later Michael Morpurgo did too!
+Several of his stories are based on Cornish folklore, and he wrote ‘The White Horse of Zennor’, a set of five short stories based around the village.

 It’s hard to believe what a concentration of artistic and literary talent lived in and was inspired by these two houses and their landscapes.